dotlang/language/README.md

 - `default(T)` value of type T when it is not explicitly assigned a value.
 - `?` check for value existence in fields of union type

+Types of types: `struct`, `union`, `interface`, `enum`, `primitives`.

 ###Special variables
 `true`, `false`

 ###Inheritance and polymorphism
-- To have type C inherit non-interface type P, there must a field of type P defined in C. If there is just one field, casting will be automatically done and you can use C instead of P. But having two fields of that type is like inheriting from a class twice and will disable runtime polymorphism for that type.
+- If Child(C) wants to inherit from Parent(P), it must contain only one field of type P. In that case, all method calls on C, will be redirected to P, if there is appropriate implementation and C has not shadowed them.
 - You can cast type C to interface type I, if all empty methods that accept `I` are also defined to accept `C`.
+- To implement interface I, just add appropriate methods.
+- If C has a field of type P and you call `f(p:Parent)` with C, it will be cast to P, then if `f` calls a method which has both implementations for C and P, the P version will be called.
+In other words, there is no virtual methods.
+If that method has no implementation for P but has for C, then C version will be called.

 Suppose that we want to implement equality check:
+`type EqChecked := interface;`
 `func (==)(a: EqChecked, b: EqChecked) -> bool { return eq_check(a, b); }`
-`type EqChecked := interface;`
 `func eq_check(a: EqChecked, b: EqChgecked) -> bool;` //by default we don't have equality check for any type Here EqCheck is some kind of interface which defines, any type can be EqCheck if it has a function named `eq_check` with appropriate signature.
 We can define a type which conforms to this interface:
 `type Event := struct { x:int; };`